Galleri multi-cancer early detection (MCED) blood test

 Cancer screening

-It’s very important that you consider cancer screening when invited, whether you are part of this research or not.
-This trial does not replace cancer screening.
+It’s very important that you consider cancer screening when invited.
+Taking part in research like this does not replace cancer screening.
 There are 3 national screening programmes in the UK:

 Lung cancer screening is also recommended for people at high risk of developing lung cancer.
-This is called targeted lung cancer screening.
-It will be some time before a screening programme is rolled out across the UK.
-Meanwhile, there are lung health checks available in some parts of England.
+This is called targeted lung cancer screening

 Remember cancer screening is for people with no symptoms at all.
 If you have symptoms, don’t wait for a screening invitation.
 Contact your doctor as soon as possible.